orstavik/JoiComponents/book/chapter3_slot_matroska/4_Problem_FallbackNodesFallout.md

 # Problem: FallbackNodesFallout

-In [WhatIs: slot fallback nodes](3_WhatIs_slot_fallback_nodes), we looked at what it means to be a gentleman developer of web component and `<slot>`s.
-Makers of web components should provide their users with `<slot>` elements so that they can adapt the content of the component to their own use cases; and users of web components should avoid overwriting the default value (the fallback nodes) if they don't really need to.
+In [WhatIs: slot fallback nodes](3_WhatIs_slot_fallback_nodes), we looked at how a gentleman web component developer should treat his `<slot>`s: makers of web components should provide their users with `<slot>` elements so that their users can adapt the content of the component to their own use cases; users of web components should not overwrite the default value (the fallback nodes) in another web component if they don't need to do so.

 But, what do we do in a SlotMatroska?
-We have a couple of use cases that we need to consider.
+The SlotMatroska gives us a couple of use cases that we need to consider.

 ## Use-case 1: Customize fallback nodes